 - It’s where you will find a wide range of SPECIAL FEATURES, SERVICES, TOOLS & RESOURCES.
 From member-supported services to partnering with local community resource & outreach organizations & programs, local directories, free workshops, how-to tutorials & information, events planners to civics & media literacy tools, PSA’s and more!!

 - A place to DISCOVER, CONNECT, SHARE & GET INVOLVED!!
-From joining your local IAMCA Chapter’s staff to becoming a contributor, volunteering for the upcoming annual parade, local food bank, or “Chess Park” project.
-Share content, organize a public campaign, event or activity, join the IAMCA PRESENTS team and help develope & create featured public programming, features & services, participate in I.A.M.C.A.
+From joining your local IAMCA Chapter’s staff to becoming a contributor, volunteering for an upcoming parade, local food bank, or “Chess Park” project, etc. Share content, organize a public campaign, event or activity, join the IAMCA PRESENTS team and help develope & create featured public programming, features & services, participate in I.A.M.C.A.
 TOWN HALL Events, Member Polls, community forums, and much more!!

 - A place to CELEBRATE COMMUNITY!!!